 The process of creating academic success was slightly different for each participant in this study.
 All 12 came from different types of families, although similarities existed.
 All were White, and many came from above-average socioeconomic backgrounds.
 One wonders what may happen to high-ability students with learning disabilities who come from culturally different backgrounds or economically disadvantaged environments.
 These participants also found a college academic environment in which they could succeed, but few found this type of environment in elementary or secondary school.
 We must hypothesize that many high-ability students who do not learn compensation strategies in an appropriate elementary or secondary school learning disability program and/or gifted program do not learn the skills necessary to succeed in elementary, secondary, or postsecondary education.
 Educators must reexamine the approaches used at the elementary and secondary levels to address the special education needs of high-ability students with learning disabilities.
 Pull-out programs that focus on remediation may be detrimental for this population.
 Instead, instruction in compensatory strategies and self-advocacy must be incorporated in an inclusive approach that fosters self-reliance, a critical factor in the arena of higher education.

-Research for this report was supported under the Javits Act Program (Grant No. R206R00001) as administered by the Office of Educational Research and Improvement, U.S. Department of Education.
+Author Note: Research for this report was supported under the Javits Act Program (Grant No. R206R00001) as administered by the Office of Educational Research and Improvement, U.S. Department of Education.
 Grantees undertaking such projects are encouraged to express freely their professional judgment.
 This report, therefore, does not necessarily represent positions or policies of the government, and no official endorsement should be inferred.

 Adelman, P. B., & Vogel, S. A. (1993).
 Issues in program evaluation.
 In S. A. Vogel & P. B. Adelman (Eds.), Success for college students with learning disabilities (pp. 323—343).
 New York: Springer-Verlag.